Facebook to comply with Apple's privacy change

-Facebook said yesterday it will abide by a new privacy feature that fellow tech giant Apple is preparing to roll out, even as it continues to cry foul over perceived double standards.
+SINGAPORE -Facebook said on Monday (Feb 1) it will abide by a new privacy feature that fellow tech giant Apple is preparing to roll out, even as it continues to cry foul over perceived double standards.

 Apple's App Tracking Transparency (ATT) feature, expected to be rolled out by the middle of this year, requires app developers to get users' consent before tracking their data across apps or websites owned by other companies.